 - Click + FIELD.

 - From the Select Field Type drop-down list and select the desired type.
-With the 5.10 release, you can add Dropdown (Picklist) and Date Time fields as custom fields.
+You can add Dropdown (Picklist) and Date Time fields as custom fields.

 - In Enter Label, enter the desired label for the field is created.